jacamo-lang/jacamo-web/readme.md

     `/agents/{agentname}/plans?label=planT`

 * POST FORM `/agents/{agentname}/plans`
-    upload some plans in the agent's plan library
+    upload some plans into the agent's plan library

 See RestImpl.java for more